INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 This creates the project folder ExpCtrl-Cora-Z7-yy-v1.4_zzzz in the current directy.
 You can `cd` into the new project folder and start configuring and compiling (see next section).

+> [!NOTE]
+> After the project is created you cannot move or rename the project folder!
+Any attempt of compilation will break the project in a non-revertible way.

 ### Compiling the Petalinux project

-1. For compiling the Petalinux project cd into project folder and source petalinux (if not already done):
+1. For compiling the Petalinux project `cd` into the project folder and source petalinux (if not already done):

        cd <path-to-project-folder>
        source <petalinux-folder>/settings.sh